dieulinh/screenshot-annotation/README.md

 ## Tips

+- **Crop first**: Use crop tool before adding annotations to focus on specific area
+- **Adjust crop**: Drag edges to resize, click inside to move, or click outside to create new selection
+- **Resize window**: Drag from the bottom-right corner to make the window larger/smaller (600px-1200px wide)
 - **Hide sensitive data**: Use the blur tool to pixelate passwords, emails, credit cards, or personal information
 - **Blur intensity**: Light blur for slight obfuscation, Maximum blur for complete privacy
 - **Undo mistakes**: Use the Undo button (↶)
 - **Start over**: Use Clear All button (🗑️)
 - **Default folder**: Your last used folder name is remembered
 - **Timestamps**: Filenames include date/time to avoid overwrites
+- **Window size**: Your preferred window size is saved automatically

 ## Keyboard Shortcuts (Coming Soon)